Skip to content

 Administrative Procedure 5.106

-1. Who handle cash
+1. Who handles cash

 2. With purchasing authority

-4. Who perform electronic cash transfers
+4. Who performs electronic cash transfers

-5. Who work with children.
+5. Who works with children

 This policy includes, but is not limited to, the positions listed below.